Iron Heritage in the Upper Housatonic Valley

 Cast iron from the furnaces needed further treatment for many uses.
 Soon the area had the foundries, finery hearths, puddling furnaces, and rolling mills to produce the final products.
 As the country expanded and new iron industry centers developed to the west, the role of Salisbury iron decreased.
 The last furnace closed in 1923.

-At the Beckley Furnace, the centerpiece of the Iron Heritage Trail, Saturday programs were conducted from June through November.
-The furnace grounds with excellent signage and open from dawn to dusk year around, showed a sharp increase in both local and out of the area visitors.
-Inside the Beckley office building volunteers continue the construction of a research / study center
+At the Beckley Furnace in East Canaan, CT, the centerpiece of the Iron Heritage Trail, Saturday programs are conducted from June through November.
+The furnace grounds have excellent signage and are open from dawn to dusk year around for self-guided tours.
+Inside the Beckley office building volunteers continue the construction of a research / study center.